Frequently Asked Questions

 While manually optimizing node pools can yield cost savings, it often requires continuous monitoring and adjustments.
 This is where Sedai's autonomous optimization can take cost management to the next level.

-How Sedai Optimizes GKE Node Pools Automatically
+How Sedai Optimizes GKE Node Pools Autonomously

-Automated scaling and rightsizing: Sedai adjusts node pool sizes dynamically based on real-time traffic and application demands, eliminating the need for constant manual intervention.
+• Autonomous scaling and rightsizing: Sedai adjusts node pool sizes dynamically based on real-time traffic and application demands, eliminating the need for constant manual intervention.

 By integrating Sedai, organizations can eliminate inefficiencies in node pool management, reduce manual efforts, and optimize GKE costs proactively.

-Effective GKE cost optimization relies on more than just adjusting resource requests and limits—it requires a continuous understanding of how your resources are being utilized.
+Effective GKE cost optimization relies on more than just adjusting resource requests and limits.
+It requires a continuous understanding of how your resources are being utilized.

-Here’s a closer look at how you can leverage monitoring tools for GKE cost optimization:
+Here is a closer look at how you can leverage monitoring tools for GKE cost optimization:

 Continuous Resource Monitoring with Prometheus and Grafana